Freight Shipping from Richmond to Miami

 How much does it cost to ship freight from Richmond to Miami?

-Full truckload (FTL) rates from Richmond, VA to Miami, FL currently range from $2,320-$2,859 for a standard dry van load over the 1,079-mile route.
+Full truckload (FTL) rates from Richmond, VA to Miami, FL currently range $2,320-$2,859 (roughly $2.17-$2.67 per mile over 1,079 miles).
 LTL shipments typically cost $793-$1,317 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Richmond to Miami?